mgalgs/mgalgs.github.io/_posts/2021-03-23-how-to-build-a-custom-linux-kernel-for-qemu-using-docker.md

     # make O=../obj/linux-x86-basic -j$(nproc)

-Your freshly built kernel image is located `$TOP/obj/linux-x86-basic/arch/x86_64/boot/bzImage`
+Your freshly built kernel image is located at `$TOP/obj/linux-x86-basic/arch/x86_64/boot/bzImage`

 Now that we have a kernel and a userland, we're ready to boot!